MrDTZ/Spammer/README.md

 - 📌️ $ python3 main.py

-- ⚠️ Select the Spam in menu after Open Whatsapp Web and Open Chat you wnat to spam !.
+- ⚠️ Select the Spam in menu after Open Whatsapp Web and Open Chat you want to spam !.

 # 📥️ Install For Termux (Android)